-The Discipline Committee, which meets to hear student exclusion appeals and to review exclusions and permanent exclusions.
+- The Discipline Committee, which meets to hear student exclusion appeals. - Exclusion Panel, which meets to hear permanent exclusions or appeals.

-The day to day leadership of the Trust is delegated to the Chief Executive Officer, who has appointed a Principal/Head Teacher and Leadership Group for each academy in the Multi-Academy Trust.
-They meet weekly to advise the Chief Executive Officer on their day to day responsibilities and to review budgets and budget forecasts to ensure that the Multi-Academy Trust operates within its funding limits.
+The day to day leadership of The Trust is delegated to the Chief Executive Officer (Accounting Officer), who has appointed a Principal/Head Teacher and Leadership Group for each academy in the Multi-Academy Trust.
+They meet weekly, through the line management structure, to advise the Chief Executive Officer on their day to day responsibilities and to review budgets and budget forecasts to ensure that the Multi-Academy Trust operates within its funding limits.

-More specifically the Principal/Headteacher and a nominated Local Governor meet with the Chief Finance Officer to review the monthly budget monitoring report, addressing any unplanned variances and planning for any changes.
+More specifically the Principal/Head Teacher and a nominated Local Governor meet with the Chief Finance Officer to review the monthly budget monitoring report, addressing any unplanned variances and planning for any changes.